meltemod/mysite/content/authors/admin/_index.md

     <a href="/consulting/">Explore consulting →</a>
   </div>
   <div class="work-card">
-    <h3>Mentorship for Social Scientists (MA/PhD → Alt-Ac Careers)</h3>
+    <h3>Mentorship</h3>
-    <p>Transitioning beyond academia requires more than technical skill.
-I work with social scientists to reposition their experience, build a clear direction, and move into research roles at NGOs and industry.</p>
+    <p>For social scientists moving beyond academia: reposition your experience, build a clear direction, and move into research roles at NGOs and industry.</p>
-    <a href="/mentorship/">Get a free 30-minute consultation →</a>
+    <a href="/mentorship/">Free 30-minute consultation →</a>
   </div>
 </div>